Executive Development Center Certificate Program Policies

 1. The Bryant University student has the right to inspect and review those records, files, documents, and other materials that contain information directly related to the student and which are maintained by the University, but with the following exceptions:

-3. Other than the routine in-office use of the record, the purpose for requesting access must be indicated.
+3. Other than the routine in-office use of the record, the purpose of requesting access must be indicated.

 5. Copies of Records: